vohrr/bookbot/README.md

-Side project for the purpose of gaining proficiency with CLI tools and commands and Python
+Side project for the purpose of gaining proficiency with CLI tools and commands and Python.